top of page

 Edmund White, Memoir & Astro Reading

-About halfway through reading My Lives by Edmund White, I expected to give it a two-star rating.
+About halfway through My Lives by Edmund White, I expected to give it a two-star rating.
 White spends so much time narrating his abject erotic experiences.
 But the last two chapters of the book redeem it for me.
 White seems to lift his eyes from his own feelings of lovelorn inadequacy so that other aspects of himself are revealed.He's not only a sex-obsessed lover; he's also a writer, professor, biographer, an advocate for gay rights and AIDS awareness.
 And he's a good friend.
 He's funny and tender.
-I learned from the last two chapters to appreciate the excruciating honesty of the preceding chapters.
+I learned from the last two chapters to appreciate the excruciating honesty of the preceding pages.
 And to see how different one life can look when viewed from within - through a lens glazed by White’s self-doubt and, even, self-loathing - vs. when the view pans out and we see, for example, the perspective of a person blossoming as he engages in the challenging work of writing a biography.

 “No matter how pessimistic I might become, I could never begin to approach the extent of Gotama’s nihilism.
 He saw the self as an illusion, desire as the root of all evil, rebirth as the worst of fates and extinction as the only goal.
 In this world the most and the least one could expect was sickness, old age and death.
 Whereas Hindus posited an irreducible soul, the atman, the Buddha preached the doctrine of ‘no soul,’ anatta.
 In an unpeopled universe full of nothing but illusion and suffering, not a single entity existed, certainly no deity.
 This is realism, I thought with grim satisfaction.”